Content warning: This article discusses disordered eating and associated behaviors.

 I crossed the finish line as a 28-year-old standing in my 15-year-old frame.
 While I was thrilled to hit my goal of qualifying for the Boston Marathon, I was hungry.
 And for the first time, I knew that I could never survive another training block like that.

 About a year later, I was getting into the meat of my Boston Marathon training.
 Things were going OK—I had one 26.2 under my belt, so knew more what to expect.
-But my diet remained steady at undereating.
+But my diet remained steady at under-eating.
 I’d snack a lot more to silence the growls, and the empty calories hardly concerned me since I was running 50 miles a week.
 But as the mileage ramped up to those final two long runs before race day, my energy plummeted.
 My body started shutting down and slowing down.
 My confidence took a huge dip.

 Around the same time, I had gotten routine blood work as requested by my gastroenterologist.
 I blamed my low energy on my low iron, and I blamed my low iron on having colitis.
 That was just the nature of it, right?
 You can’t absorb as much.
 It surely wasn’t because I was cutting corners on my dinner plate.
-I was deep in denial with 10 years of strong evidence to validate it: what I was doing produced results.
+I was deep in denial with 10 years of strong evidence to validate it: What I was doing produced results.
 It got me on varsity.
 It got me noticed.
 It got my half marathons under 1:40.
 It got me to Boston Marathon.
-It’s working.
+It was working.

 On my final 20-miler before the big race, I knew from the first five miles it was going to suck.
-It was hot, a bird had crapped on my water bottle and I was so tired.
+It was hot, a bird had crapped on my water bottle, and I was so tired.
 When I finished—barely, save for a ton of walking breaks—I sat on the curb near my car and cried.
 I texted a close friend and fellow athlete and simply said, “I can’t do Boston.”

 It was in that moment, feeling those words drip with self-doubt and self-deprecating hate, that I knew I needed to stop depriving myself of my true potential.
 Boston was my ultimate goal, and I was looking at throwing it all away simply because I didn’t want to eat my lunch.
 I was starving for self-acceptance—and a giant burrito.

 That day, I went home and ate everything.
-I couldn’t tell you if it was that text, the magnitude of Boston, years of exhaustion or maybe a combination of all of it—but I had hit my bottom.
+I couldn’t tell you if it was that text, the magnitude of Boston, years of exhaustion, or maybe a combination of all of it—but I had hit my bottom.
 That moment was my wake-up call.
-If I was going to make it to that infamous Boylston Street finish line, I needed to eat.
+If I was going to make it to that Boylston Street finish line, I needed to eat.
 I needed to fuel.
 I needed to put on weight.
 I need to accept me for me, not for what I perceived I needed to be.
 I needed to give up the control I was fighting so hard to hold onto.
 I needed to trust that the rest would follow.

 I did end up crossing that finish line, all time goals out the window.
 That run was a celebration of so many things, but the biggest was celebrating myself and leaving all judgments about my body on the course.
-I finished with a full heart… and a full stomach hours later.
+I finished with a full heart…and a full stomach hours later.

 When I look back on that time of my life, I sometimes want to lose the weight.
 I want to cut the corners and skip meals and use my same tricks to drop bloat and drop pounds.
 I want to not remember how I looked when I was on prednisone.
 When I eat three meals a day, I can feel that urge to want to run twice to burn it off .
 But then I look at myself in the mirror and see the curves of a woman whose husband tells her she’s beautiful every day.
 I see an athlete who has overcome so much adversity to be able to run despite the physical and emotional symptoms.
 I don’t police my diet anymore.
 I don’t judge myself when I want a burrito.
 And while I never felt I needed a nutritionist, I did need therapy, which really did save my life as a runner.